- March 11, 2019

 What to Expect from the Average Settlement for a Car Accident

 Car accident data from across the U.S. over the years shows that the typical car accident settlement is between $14,000 and roughly $28,000.
 So, the average is approximately $21,000.
-But the average value for more serious crashes is about $31,000.
+However, it’s important to note that in cases involving more serious crashes, where legal representation from a car crash law firm is often sought, the average value for settlements can be higher, averaging about $31,000.

 Another possible guide for determining how much the average car settlement is to multiply your medical bills, auto repairs and lost earnings by a factor of three.